 Want to get a subsidy estimate?

-You can try our simple subsidy estimator to get an idea of how your current payments will be impacted – click here to use the estimator.
+You can try our simple subsidy estimator to get an idea of how much child care subidy you could expect to receive – click here to use the estimator.

 ^This amount is correct for 2018/19 and may be subject to adjustment through indexation in subsequent years.